 The rules for the respective hierarchically higher level certification instance also apply.
+The criticality of this extension is set to "not critical".

 7.1.2.9 "Authority information access" extension

 7.1.2.9.1 End entities certificates

 In end entity and registration authority employee certificates, the "authority information access" extension contains the object ID (OID) 1.3.6.1.5.5.7.48.1 for the OCSP service, as well as the HTTP URL of the OCSP responder in question: